Skip to content

 Veterans with a 50 percent service-connected disability or greater are entitled to reduced annual vehicle registration fees of $5.

-Learn about vehicle registration here.
+Learn about vehicle registration here

 Sales Tax Exemptions on Vehicles for Disabled Veterans

 Veterans with a 100 percent P&T VA disability rating are eligible for sales tax exemptions on their vehicles up to $25,000 per year.
-Unremarried surviving spouses are eligible for sales tax exemptions up to $1,000 per year.

 The veteran must: